-Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, home care agencies, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.
+Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, home care agencies and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.
 We have arranged for these providers to deliver covered services to members in our plan.
-We have included a copy of our Provider & Pharmacy Directory in the envelope with this booklet.
+[Insert as applicable: We included a copy of our Provider & Pharmacy Directory in the envelope with this booklet.
 The most recent list of providers is also available on our website at www.hamaspik.com.